-Instructional design is using specific integral systems to develop instructional specifications relying upon established theories to ensure the quality of the curricula being developed.
+Instructional design is using specific integrated systems to develop instructional specifications relying upon established theories to ensure the quality of the curricula being developed.

 Who is an Instructional Designer?

 An instructional designer engages in a theory and research-based process of designing and implementing instruction for enhanced learning.
 Instructional designers perform a broad scope of tasks; these range from designing training materials, writing manuals and guides, to developing full course materials, or entire curricula.
-The multi-media formats they use may vary from operational job-aid materials such as simple pamphlets and online tutorials to complex interactive multi-media.
-The delivery system may also vary from face-to-face classroom instruction to internet-based distance learning, and/or combined courses for blended learning.
+The multimedia formats they use may vary from operational job-aid materials such as simple pamphlets and online tutorials to complex interactive multimedia.
+The delivery system may also vary from face-to-face classroom instruction to online learning, and/or combined courses for blended learning.

 It is imperative for an Instructional Designer to have clear goals to help learners remain focused and going in the right direction.
 Their primary objective is to provide learners with context and multiple perspectives, drawing attention to small details but always keeping in mind the bigger picture.